 Now, let’s delve into how this card can earn you even MORE Southwest points!

-Spend $4,000 in 3 months upon approval and BAM! you’ve got at least 64,000 points (at least 1 point per $1 to meet that minimum spend) that you can use for free travel on Southwest.
+Meet the minimum spend within the deadline upon approval and BAM! you’ve got 60,000+ points that you can use for free travel on Southwest.

-Check out my post below with ideas for how to responsibly meet the $4,000 minimum spend…
+Check out my post below with ideas for how to responsibly meet a minimum spend…

 [11 Creative Ways to Meet a Minimum Spend]

-The first year we delved into miles and points, we earned 110,000 Southwest points to get our first Southwest Companion Pass (you now need to earn 135,000 points to get Companion Pass) by signing up for one personal and one business Southwest card and then got an additional 54,000 from card_name.
+The first year we delved into miles and points, we earned 110,000 Southwest points to get our first Southwest Companion Pass (you now need to earn 135,000 points to get Companion Pass) by signing up for one personal and one business Southwest card and then got an additional 54,000 from the Chase Sapphire Preferred card.

 That 160,000+ points funded all 4 of us to travel to SIX destinations within one year for less than $100 per flight (for all of us)!